 If, however, you want to put some miles down sailing from port to port in the Med (or wherever you have variable wind direction), then the mono is probably the better option.
 It has better upwind performance and costs less in marinas.

 The monohull total tacking angle is about 90-100 degrees apparent wind angle (AWA).
-This means that the closest close haul sailing angle achievable is approximately 45-50 degrees off the wind.
+This means that the closest close-haul sailing angle achievable is approximately 45-50 degrees off the wind.
 The comparable catamaran has a total tacking angle of about 110-120 degrees (55-60 degrees AWA off the wind).
 This loss is due to the extra leeway experienced in the catamaran.
 This is a significant difference when trying to beat to windward and can mean the difference between sailing the entire distance vs putting the sails up for show only.
-For those interested in the math, the progress into the wind is determined by the cosine of the close haul sailing angle (angle off the wind) times the length of the leg on that tack.
+For those interested in math, the progress into the wind is determined by the cosine of the close haul sailing angle (angle of the wind) times the length of the leg on that tack.

 windward distance = cosine(𝜶) x leg length